-It's all under control - TECE Hygienic Flush
+It's all under control - TECE Hygienic Flushing Station

 If drinking water stagnates in the pipeline, this can create hygiene problems.
-This is prevented by an automated flushing unit.
-TECE is breaking new ground here by installing hygienic flushing in the universal cistern – thus saving pipe loops, pipe inspection openings and equipment.
+This is prevented by an automated flushing station.
+TECE is breaking new ground here by installing a hygienic flushing function in the universal cistern – thus saving pipe loops, pipe inspection openings and equipment.
 It is programmed contact-free using a smartphone app.

 Drinking water hygiene automated and without additional effort – even during the summer holidays: The entire drinking water installation is flushed regularly via the nearby toilet cistern.
 Everything under control thanks to the app for contact-free control – and a digital flushing log as proof.

 Hygienic flushing is now also possible discreetly and without equipment engineering or additional pipe loops.
-For this purpose, TECE has ingeniously simply integrated the flushing option into the cistern.
+For this purpose, TECE has ingeniously simply integrated the flushing function into the cistern.
 The entire pipe network – hot and cold water – can be flushed via a cistern that has been upgraded in this way.
 Whether, how often and how long the cistern is flushed can be set via an app without directly accessing the hygienic cistern.
+Download our brochure on the hygiene flush for all relevant information on drinking water hygiene and the features of the TECE hygiene flush.

 The big advantage: a pipe loop to an extra flushing apparatus and an additional inspection opening are no longer necessary.
 If necessary, the function can be overhauled by the specialist technician via the opening for the toilet flush plate.
 By using the log feature of the app, operators can prove the flushing processes and he fulfilment of the circulation safety obligation.

-» TECE hygienic flushing will be available starting in June 2019.
+» TECE hygienic flushing station will be available starting in June 2019.

 The water must be exchanged